-47. Regional cooperation is crucial in addressing marine litter as oceans are ecologically connected and no country can manage the ocean in isolation.
-Regional approaches enable coordinated action among countries as well as sharing of best management practices applicable to the specific regional environmental and socio-economic contexts.
+47. Regional cooperation is crucial to addressing marine litter, as oceans are ecologically connected and no country can manage the ocean in isolation.
+Regional approaches enable coordinated action among countries, as well as sharing of the best management practices applicable to the specific regional environmental and socioeconomic context.